-BP 6200 Budget Preparation establishes six guidelines that provide financial stability and inform long- and short-range financial planning, as addressed under Standard III.D.2, and Standard III.D.2, contractual, legal, and regulatory obligations are paid prior to distributing revenue to any site.
+BP 6200 Budget Preparation establishes six guidelines that provide financial stability and inform long- and short-range financial planning, as addressed under Standard III.D.1, Standard III.D.2, and Standard III.D.3 (CLPCCD-BP6200-BdgtPrep).
+Within the District Allocation Model, contractual, legal, and regulatory obligations are paid prior to distributing revenue to any site.
 This practice of paying for known obligations prior to distributing revenue has resulted in exceptional stability within the District and is a key component in sustaining short- and long-term financial solvency.
 As detailed under Standard III.D.1, reserves exceeding requirements have been consistent for many years.
 At the end of FY 2019-2020, the District had total unrestricted general fund reserves of nearly \$17 million.
 This is approximately 12.7 percent of the District's total expenditure budget.
-Moreover, the District pays for its Other Post-Employment Benefits (OPEB) annually and sets aside a portion of Economic Development and Contract Education profits for payment into an irrevocable trust for OPEB (PlanBdgtCmte-Recomm-BAM-OPED\3-2-18 p3).
+Moreover, the District pays for its Other Post-Employment Benefits (OPEB) annually and sets aside a portion of Economic Development and Contract Education profits for payment into an irrevocable trust for OPEB (PlanBdgtCmte-Recomm-BAM-OPED 3-2-18 p3).
 The District's commitment to funding its liabilities gives reason for its recent credit rating of Aa2 with Moody's and AA with Standard & Poor's, ratings just two grades below AAA, a rating typically reserved for Basic Aid districts.